Likelihood-free inference with emulator networks: Likelihood-free inference with emulator networks

 \subsection{Acquisition rules}

-Key to our approach is active learning to selectively acquire new samples.
-We distinguish between two scenarios: In the first, we have particular observed data $\obsdata$ available, and train a `local' emulator for inference.
-Approximating the likelihood near $\obsdata$ is an easier goal than globally approximating the simulator for all possible $\data$, as $q(\data|\param; \bphi)$ does not need to be accurate across all $\data$ (we only want to use it as a likelihood function for which we evaluate it at $\data=\obsdata$).
+We use active learning to selectively acquire new samples.
+We distinguish between two scenarios: In the first, we have particular observed data $\obsdata$ available, and train a \emph{local emulator} which approximates the likelihood near $\obsdata$.
+This approach requires learning a new emulator for each new observed data $\obsdata$.

-However, as a downside, this approach requires learning a new emulator for each new observed data $\obsdata$.
-Therefore, we also consider a second scenario, in which we learn a `global' emulator that is valid for a range of data.
+We also consider a second scenario, in which we learn a \emph{global emulator} -- which approximates $p(\data|\param)$ globally.
 Learning a global emulator is more challenging and may potentially require more flexible density estimators.
-However, once the emulator is learned, we can readily approximate the likelihood for \emph{any} $\data=\obsdata$, therefore amortizing the cost of learning the emulator.
+However, once the emulator is learned, we can readily approximate the likelihood for \emph{any} $\obsdata$, therefore amortizing the cost of learning the emulator.

 The two scenarios call for different acquisition functions for proposing new samples, which we will discuss next.